Dijariii/GitHubReadmeBuilder/README.md

 1. **GitHub API Rate Limiting**
    - If you encounter API rate limiting, try using a GitHub token for authentication
-   - Set up your token in the app settings

 2. **Preview Not Updating**
    - Clear your browser cache